dingausmwald/activity-manager/README.md

 ### More information

 -   Activities are stored in .activities_list.json in your `<config>` folder
 -   An entity is created for each activity (e.g. `sensor.<category>_<activity>`).
-The state of the activity is the datetime of when the activity is due.
-You can use this entity to build notifications or your own custom cards.
+The state of the activity shows the current status (scheduled/due/overdue), with the due date available as an attribute.
 -   Three services are exposed: `activity_manager.add_activity`, `activity_manager.update_activity`, `activity_manager.remove_activity`.
 The update activity can be used to reset the timer.

+## Configuration Options

+After installing the integration, you can configure:

+- **Custom State Terms**: Define your own terms for "scheduled", "due", and "overdue" states
+- **Update Interval**: Choose how often the states are updated (daily, hourly, 15min, 5min)

+Access these options via: Configuration → Integrations → Activity Manager → Configure

+## Changelog

+### Version 0.1.0 (Fork by dingausmwald)

+**New Features:**
+- 🎯 **Smart State System**: Sensors now show status ("scheduled", "due", "overdue") instead of dates
+- ⚙️ **Custom State Terms**: Configure your own terms via integration options
+- ⏰ **Configurable Update Intervals**: Choose from daily to 5-minute updates
+- 📅 **Due Date Attribute**: Original due date preserved as sensor attribute
+- 📊 **Logbook Integration**: State changes now appear in Home Assistant logbook

+**Technical:**
+- Added options flow for customization
+- Implemented `async_track_time_interval` for regular updates
+- Maintained WebSocket API compatibility for existing cards